 We’ve written extensively about personal injury law and car accidents at McDivitt Law Firm.
 But what happens if you were only involved as a passenger, rather than a driver?
 This area of the law is more nuanced, and it requires explanation.
 The fact that you are a car accident passenger can affect any personal injury insurance claims that you file, and it’s important to know how this could impact your case.

 But first, let’s review the steps you should have already taken by now.

 What to Do as a Passenger After a Car Accident

-What you do immediately following an accident can have a significant impact on your ability to collect compensation for your injuries.
+What you do immediately following a Colorado car crash can have a significant impact on your ability to collect compensation for your auto accident injuries.
 If you’ve been in an accident, even just as a passenger, be sure to: